Acne

 WHAT IS ACNE?

 Acne is a very common skin condition that can affect people across all age groups.
 It happens when your pores become clogged up with oil and dead skin cells.
 This gives rise to whiteheads, blackheads or pimples.
-It can also leave behind scars and hyperpigmentation.
+It can also leave behind acne scars and hyperpigmentation.

 WHAT CAUSES ACNE?